maximilianh/pubMunch/README.md

 These are the tools that I wrote for the UCSC Genocoding project, see http://text.soe.ucsc.edu.
-They allow you to download fulltext research articles from internet, convert them to text and run text mining algorithms on them.
+They allow you to download fulltext research articles from the internet, convert them to text and run text mining algorithms on them.
 All tools start with the prefix "pub".
 This is a early testing release, please send error messages to Maximilian Haeussler, max@soe.ucsc.edu.